theirc/airbel/innovationfund.md

 * You want to support a partner to take your solution to scale

 Still not sure which form to fill out?
-Write to airbel@rescue.org
+Write to [airbel@rescue.org](mailto:airbel@rescue.org)

-If none of the above apply, you may be eligible for our general investment fund here.
+If none of the above apply, and you are a member of the Airbel team, you may be eligible for our general [investment fund here](https://docs.google.com/document/d/1k2YEdWixylbz_ogLvSfd8k6e7VsL1615g86pKYcLzSY/edit?usp=sharing).

 ##What's in scope
 There’s no one recipe for an innovation project, but your project may be eligible if: